Vanessa-Salgado/UCSB-Hacks/README.md

 * Can see icon image
 * Can see styled launch screen
-* Can see a small image with a small description
+* User can see a list of Buildings
+* User can click on a Building that send them to a list of study rooms in that building
-* Can scroll down and up to see different study spaces
+* User can scroll down on study rooms list
-* Can click on the image and send to a new screen where a bigger image and more description is provided
+* User can click on the image of study room and send to a new screen where a bigger image and more description is provided
-* Can go back and forth with a button
+* User can access details of a study room such as larger image, location, hours, and different amenities

 **Optional Nice-to-have Stories**

 * User can log in and log out
-* User can sign up
+* User can upload a recommended study space
-* User can like a study space
+* User can rate a study space
+* User can filter through study spaces

 ### 2. Screen Archetypes

-* Scrolling Screen
+* Buildings Scrolling Screen(Selection)
-   * There is an image provide for each study space
-   * There is a description provide for each study space
+   * User can see and scroll through Buildings and their names
    * User can scroll up and down the screen
+* Study Room Scolling Screen(Selection)
+   * User can see and scroll through room images and number/name
-   * User can like on a image
+   * User can see room rating
-* Study Space Scree
-   * There is a larger image of the study space
-   * There is a more descriptive text about the study space
    * User can go back to the previous screen with the back button
+* Study Room  Screen(Detail)
+   * User can see larger image of the study space
+   * User can see location(map), hours, ammenities such as noise leve, outlets, supplies, technology availble
+   * User can go back to the previous screen with the back button
+   * User can rate down on study space
+* Search Building Room Screen(Search)
+   * User can search for a specifc building or room
+   * If user searches for building, it allows user to go directly to building's list of rooms
+   * If user searches for rooms, it allows user to go direclty to room's profile
+* Submisttion Form Screen
+   * User can submit image, name, and amenities of a room
+   * User can click on submit button
+* Pop Up Library Waitz Website()
+   * User can see a pop up screen of UCSB Library Waitz Website

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

+* Home
-* Setting
+* UCSB Library Waitz
-* Profile
+* Search
-* Poster
+* Submit Option

 **Flow Navigation** (Screen to Screen)